sanikachitre/sunny/README.md

 # sunny
-hello world today is nice and sunny
+hello world today is nice and sunny!